Werribee Learning Centre

 In 2014, Deakin extended its partnership with The Gordon Institute to establish the Werribee Learning Centre.

 The main aim of the centre is to support and encourage participation by students from diverse backgrounds in the rapidly growing western metropolitan region of Melbourne.

 We do this by helping students progress seamlessly from The Gordon diplomas into Deakin degrees while studying locally.

-Through the Werribee Learning Centre, students can work towards a certificate, diploma or a clear pathway on to an undergraduate program on offer at the learning centre in Werribee or one of Deakin’s Geelong campuses.
+Through the Werribee Learning Centre, students can work towards a certificate, diploma or a clear pathway on to an undergraduate program on offer at one of Deakin’s Geelong campuses or Cloud Campus.

 The Werribee Learning Centre is also an accessible space for education delivery, corporate and community functions, and student engagement in western metropolitan Melbourne.

 - large interactive screens and audio visual facilities